wp-plugins/blunt-ajax/readme.txt

                    pass:'any value type or value'};
   bluntAjax(arguments);
 `
-As you can see, the parameter value contians objects as well as arrays.
+As you can see, the parameter value contians an object that is itself a multidimensional object containing other objects and arrays.

 **encoding** (string)(optional)
 The encoding method to use for all parameter values.
 Valid values are "none", "escape" or "uri".
-The default value for this argument is "none" to maintain backwards compatibility with previous version of Blunt Ajax.
+The default value for this argument is "none" in order to maintain backwards compatibility with previous versions of Blunt Ajax.
 Prior to version 1.1.0 no escaping of parameters was done and the user of this script was required to properly escape or encode values before passing to Blunt Ajax.

 * none: No escaping or encoding is done.
 Values are passed to the server exactly as passed to Blunt Ajax.
 * escape: Each parameter value is escaped using the JaveScript escape() function, i.e. value = escape(value)